sigedu-org/website/_pages/home.md

 <h2>News</h2>

+**June 12, 2020**.
+The [schedule](/bea/current#schedule) for the first ever virtual BEA 2020 is up!
+All authors should already have received instructions to pre-record their talks.
+{: .notice--info}

 **June 09, 2020**.
 The 1st shared task on Automatic Prerequisite Learning (PRELEARN) will be held in Bologna, Italia (November 30th-December 3rd  2020).
 See [this blog post](/blog/guest/PRELEARN-shared-task/) for further information about PRELEARN call for participation!
 {: .notice--info}

-**May 11, 2020**.
-The decisions for BEA 2020 submissions have been emailed to the authors.
-Thanks everyone for for your hard work!
-See [here](/bea/current#list-of-accepted-papers) for the list of accepted papers.
-Camera-ready versions are due May 25th!
-{: .notice--info}

-**April 23, 2020**.
-BEA reviewer assignments have been posted!
-Please log into your START accounts and submit your reviews by May 7.
-Authors will be notified of acceptance on May 11 and camera-ready versions are due on May 25.
-{: .notice}

 <div class="text-center">
     <a href="/archive/" style="font-size: smaller; font-decoration: italic;">Older News</a>